JuliaGraphs/Graphs.jl/doc/source/algorithms.rst

 Shortest Paths
 ---------------

-This package implements two classic algorithms for finding shortest paths: *Dijkstra's algorithm* and *Floyd-Warshall algorithm* algorithm.
-We plan to implement *Bellman-Ford algorithm* and *Johnson's algorithm* in near future.
+This package implements three classic algorithms for finding shortest paths:
+*Dijkstra's algorithm*, the *Floyd-Warshall algorithm*, and the *A\* algorithm*.
+We plan to implement the *Bellman-Ford algorithm* and *Johnson's algorithm* in the near future.

 Dijkstra's Algorithm
 ~~~~~~~~~~~~~~~~~~~~